-In fact, unless you disable this feature, whenever someone submits a contact form on your site, you’ll get a notification about the contact form.
+Notifications are a great way to send an email whenever a contact form is submitted on your website.
+In fact, unless you disable this feature, whenever someone submits a contact form on your site, you’ll get a notification about it.

 If you use smart tags, you can also send a notification to the site visitor when they submit a contact form, letting them know you received their form and will be in contact shortly.
 This assures site visitors their form has gone through properly.

 For help with this step, check out our documentation on how to set up form notifications in WordPress.

 Adding to this, if you want to keep branding across your emails consistent, you can check out this guide on adding a custom header to your email template.

 When your form’s notifications are configured properly, click Done.

 Step 4: Embed Your Simple Contact Form in a Page

 The last step in the WPForms Challenge is embedding your simple contact form in a WordPress page.